rwxrob/awesome-go/README.md

-# Awesome Go 1.18+ Modules
+# My Personal Awesome Go List

-My personal list of *truly* awesome Go 1.18+ modules (even if a lot of them are mine).
-Many "awesome" lists are, um, less than than awesome.
+My personal list of awesome Go stuff (even if a lot of it is mine).
 I curate this list myself and do not accept pull requests.
 I am, however, open to suggestions if you'd like to open an issue.
 (Roughly ordered by level of awesomeness.)